 This post may contain affiliate links.

-Are any fried chicken lovers here?
+Are there any fried chicken lovers here?
 Well, this Bohri fried chicken is not crispy-crusted chicken like most other chicken.
 It has a soft, succulent coating made with bread crumbs, cooked chicken, and eggs.

 This Bohri fried chicken is pretty unique of its kind.
 I’m super excited and elated to share this recipe as I had tested it 3 times and failed.
 I was good every time but not like the one you get at Bohra's wedding.
 I wanted it to be just like caterers, so here's my version of this chicken.